oroinc/documentation/backend/entities/crud.rst

 Linking the Data Grid
 ---------------------

-Finally, you need to link both actions on the page that displays the list of tasks:
+Finally, link both actions on the page that displays the list of tasks:

 **1. Add a link to create new tasks**

-The base ``@OroUI/actions/index.html.twig`` template from the OroUIBundle that you :ref:`already used <cookbook-entities-grid-controller>` to embed the data grid comes with a pre-defined ``navButtons`` block which you can use to add a button that links to the *create task action*:
+The base ``@OroUI/actions/index.html.twig`` template from the OroUIBundle that you :ref:`already used <cookbook-entities-grid-controller>` to embed the data grid comes with a pre-defined ``navButtons`` block, which you can use to add a button that links to the *create a task action*:

 .. code-block:: html+jinja
    :caption: src/Acme/Bundle/DemoBundle/Resources/views/Task/index.html.twig

     {% extends '@OroUI/actions/index.html.twig' %}